AlanInglis/vividOld/vivid_vignette.md

 Plots a network style graph, where node size represents variable importance and edge width and colour represents interaction strength.
 The edge colour is displayed as a gradient from black to red.
-Black represents a weak interaction, whereas red displayes stronger interactions.
+Black represents a weak interaction, whereas red displays stronger interactions.

 **Usage**

-importanceNet(task, model, method, Threshold, ThresholdValue, Cluster)
+importanceNet(task, model, method, thresholdValue, cluster)

 **Arguments**